-c.
-Prepared to participate in e-discovery dispute resolutions; and, d.
-Responsible for organizing the party's e-discovery efforts to insure consistency and thoroughness and, generally, to facilitate the e-discovery process.

-3. Search methodology: If the parties intend to employ an electronic search to locate relevant electronic documents, the parties shall disclose, within thirty days, any restrictions as to the scope and the method which might affect their ability to conduct a complete electronic search of the electronic documents.
+- c. prepared to participate in e-discovery dispute resolutions; and, - d. responsible for organizing the party's e-discovery efforts to insure consistency and thoroughness and, generally, to facilitate the e-discovery process. - 5.
+Search methodology.
+If the parties intend to employ an electronic search to locate relevant electronic documents, the parties shall disclose any restrictions as to scope and method which might affect their ability to conduct a complete electronic search of the electronic documents.
 The parties shall reach agreement as to the method of searching, and the words, terms, and phrases to be searched with the assistance of the respective e-discovery liaisons, who are charged with familiarity with the parties' respective systems.
 The parties also shall reach agreement as to the timing and conditions of any additional searches which may become necessary in the normal course of discovery.
-To minimize the expense, the parties may consider limiting the scope of the electronic search (e.g., time frames, fields, document types).

-4. Timing of e-discovery: Discovery of electronic documents shall proceed in the following sequenced fashion:

-a.
-After receiving requests for document production, the parties shall search their documents, other than those identified as limited accessibility electronic documents, and produce responsive electronic documents in accordance with Rule 26(b)(2) of the Federal Rules of Civil Procedure;

-b.
-Electronic searches of documents identified as of limited accessibility shall not be conducted until the initial electronic document search has been completed;

-c.
-Requests for information expected to be found in limited accessibility documents must be narrowly focused with a factual basis supporting the request; and, d.
-On-site inspections of electronic media under Rule 34(b) shall not be permitted, absent exceptional circumstances where good cause and specific need have been demonstrated.
+To minimize the expense, the parties may consider limiting the scope of the electronic search (e.g., time frames, fields, document types). - 6.
+Timing of e-discovery.
+Discovery of electronic documents shall proceed in the following sequenced fashion: - a. after receiving requests for document production, the parties shall search their documents, other than those identified as limited accessibility electronic documents, and produce responsive electronic documents in accordance with Fed.R.Civ.P.
+26(b)(2); - b. electronic searches of documents identified as of limited accessibility shall not be conducted until the initial electronic document search has been completed; - c. requests for information expected to be found in limited accessibility documents must be narrowly focused with a factual basis supporting the request; and,

-5. Format: If the parties cannot agree to the format for document production, electronic documents shall be produced to the requesting party as image files (e.g., PDF or TIFF).
+- d. on-site inspections of electronic media under Fed.R.Civ.P.34(b) shall not be permitted, absent exceptional circumstances where good cause and specific need have been demonstrated. - 7.
+Format.
+If, during the course of the Rule 26(f) conference, the parties cannot agree to the format for document production, electronic documents shall be produced to the requesting party as image files (e.g., PDF or TIFF).
 When the image file is produced, the producing party must preserve the integrity of the electronic document's contents, i.e., the original formatting of the document, its metadata and, where applicable, its revision history.
-After initial production in image file format is complete, a party must demonstrate particularized need for production of electronic documents in their native format.

-6. Retention: The parties shall negotiate an agreement that outlines the steps each party shall take to segregate and preserve the integrity of all relevant electronic documents.
-In order to avoid later accusations of spoliation, a Rule 30(b)(6) deposition of each party's retention coordinator may be appropriate.
+After initial production in image file format is complete, a party must demonstrate particularized need for production of electronic documents in their native format. - 8.
+Retention.
+Within the first thirty (30) days of discovery, the parties shall negotiate an agreement that outlines the steps each party shall take to segregate and preserve the integrity of all relevant electronic documents.
+In order to avoid later accusations of spoliation, a Fed.
+R. Civ.
+P. 30(b)(6) deposition of each party's retention coordinator may be appropriate.

 The retention coordinators shall:

-a.
-Take steps to ensure that e-mail of identified custodians shall not be permanently deleted in the ordinary course of business and that electronic documents maintained by the individual custodians shall not be altered;

-b.
-Provide notice as to the criteria used for spam and/or virus filtering of e-mails and attachments; documents filtered out by such systems shall be deemed non-responsive so long as the criteria underlying the filtering are reasonable.
+- a. take steps to ensure that e-mail of identified custodians shall not be permanently deleted in the ordinary course of business and that electronic documents maintained by the individual custodians shall not be altered; - b. provide notice as to the criteria used for spam and/or virus filtering of e-mails and attachments; documents filtered out by such systems shall be deemed nonresponsive so long as the criteria underlying the filtering are reasonable.

-Within seven days of identifying the relevant document custodians, the retention coordinators shall implement the above procedures and each party's counsel shall file a statement of compliance.
+Within seven (7) days of identifying the relevant document custodians, the retention coordinators shall implement the above procedures and each party's counsel shall file a statement of compliance.